luisdi4s/co2calculator/README.md

 * Recicles Newspapers (boolean)
 * Recicles Aluminuim (boolean)

+Fill all the fields and click in "Calculate".
+The application will call http://localhost:3999/calculate (POST - [Back-end](https://github.com/luisdi4s/co2calculator-api/blob/main/index.js)) and give the results right away.

 ## How to run the project

 In the project directory, to install the necessary dependencies run: